jz-99/hello-world/README.md

 # hello-world
-I'm a newbie at coding, this is my first repository :)
+I'm a newbie, this is my first repository :)
 **what's up world**